cosmology-api/cosmology.api/docs/quickstart.rst

 cosmology object with dark energy related attributes and methods.
 The low-level example uses the :class:`~cosmology.api.HasOmegaDE0` protocol, which describes an object with the attribute :attr:`~cosmology.api.HasOmegaDE0.Omega_de0`.
-All three type annotations describe an oject with the attribute :attr:`~cosmology.api.HasOmegaDE0.Omega_de0`, which is why all three examples work.
+All three type annotations describe an object with the attribute :attr:`~cosmology.api.HasOmegaDE0.Omega_de0`, which is why all three examples work.
 However, the intermediate and high-level examples use protocols that describe additional attributes and methods that are not required by the